 Varanasi was a slap in the face.
 It was everything I had feared.
 It was that very India whose thought would make me wake up in a sweat in the middle of the night during the weeks before traveling, thinking “why am I doing this to myself, why am I forcing myself to go to India?”
 I was horrified by the traffic, the noise, the dust, the cows that chewed the plastic bags and then sat in the middle of the street, seemingly oblivious to the chaos, the dogs, the bikes, the tuc tucs, and the derelict buildings all around on the way from the airport.
+I was not even sure that I would be safe there as a solo female traveler.
 So horrified indeed, that I resolved to buy a plane ticket to go home as soon as I got to my guest house in the Old City, provided I’d actually make it there without getting lost in the mayhem.

 You have to get lost to find yourself

 Indeed, taxis cannot enter the Old City of Varanasi.
 I had read this somewhere, but I was still hoping the taxi driver would get me to my guest house, somehow.
 I was India after all: there’s no such thing as respecting the rules there, and who cares if cars are not allowed in the Old City?
 The point though is that cars don’t go there because they don’t want to – oh trust me, they would want to, because if there’s something Indians seem to enjoy, that’s being stuck in traffic even when walking seems like the more sensible option.
 They really, truly can’t – because the streets of the Old City are so narrow that only pedestrians (which includes buffalos, cows, dogs and monkeys), bikes and the occasional scooter can actually go through.